 Driver says it’s okay to periodically sleep longer if you need time to bounce back from an all-nighter, but don’t make it a habit.
 ‘In the long term, it’s better to stick to as regular a schedule as you can because it does put a stress on the body to constantly [wake up at different times],’ she says.

 You may be sleeping too much if…

-If you are waking up feeling groggy after a long period, an underlying condition could be to blame.
-"That’s where a clinical consult needs to come in," says Driver.
+If you are waking up feeling groggy after a long period of excessive sleeping, an underlying condition could be to blame.
+“That’s where a clinical consult needs to come in,” says Driver.
 A sleep professional would want to determine if a person is snoring, which is a sign of sleep apnea, or if they’re kicking their legs every 20 minutes, she adds.

 Sleepiness is associated with obesity.
 A 2008 study published in the journal Sleep found that mice who were fed a high-fat diet slept more when they gained weight and less when they were made to lose the extra fat.